How to Make an Effective Sales Rollout Plan with Video

 Sample Messaging: Involve leadership and the marketing team in crafting video scripts and templates that speak to buyers’ needs.

 Record Example Videos: Have top reps record the gold standard for what each type of sales video should look and sound like.
-For inspiration, check out some great examples from the Vidyard community.
+For inspiration, we have an entire library of free Video Templates to help you.

 Record Demos of How to Use the Video Tool: Leave no room for ambiguity—walk reps through using your chosen recording tool and platform step-by-step.